sbamin/canineglioma/docs/methods/S11_aneuploidy.md

 ## Clustering based on shared syntenic regions

 Shared syntenic regions between CanFam3.1 and hg19 reference genome were downloaded from Ensembl BioMart (version 94) database using orthologous mapped Ensembl gene ids.
 Arm-level synteny was based on arm-level aneuploidy scores of shared syntenic regions in the respective, canine and human genomes.
-Hierarchical clustering of syntenic arms was then carried out for each of canine, human pediatric and adult cohort (Figure 2C).
+Hierarchical clustering of proportion of patients per molecular subtype having syntenic arm-level aneuploidy was then carried out for each of canine, human pediatric and adult cohort (Figure 2C).